 Let’s also look at taxation in a bit more detail as it’s a little complicated:

 Taxation of Gold ETFs and Gold Bonds (2023)

 - If you generate short-term capital gains on the sale of gold ETF funds, i.e. gains generated in less than 36 months, then these gains are taxed at the income tax slab rates applicable to you.

 - If you generate long-term capital gains on the sale of gold ETFs, i.e. gains generated in more than 36 months or 3 years, then these gains are taxed at 20% (plus any cess) with indexation benefits (i.e. indexation allows you to adjust the purchase price of gold for inflation based on the latest inflation CII index numbers).

 Sovereign Gold Bonds have different aspects to their taxation.

 - The 2.5% interest income that is generated by Gold Bonds is taxable.
 At what rate?
 The interest income is added to the total income and taxed as per an individual’s income tax slabs.

 - Even before their maturity after 8 years, the gold bonds can be bought/sold on the exchanges just like normal equity stocks.
-So gains/losses from the sale will be considered as capital gain (or loss).
+So gains/losses from the sale will be considered capital gain (or loss).
 But here again, your holding period shall be considered for deciding the type of capital gains.
-So if you sell within 36 months (or 3 years), then it’s considered as short term capital gains.
-But if sold after 36 months, then it is considered as long term capital gains.
-And you already know that the short term gains are taxed as per income tax slab and the long term gains are taxed at 20% with adjustment for indexation.
+So if you sell within 36 months (or 3 years), then it’s considered as short-term capital gains.
+But if sold after 36 months, then it is considered as long-term capital gains.
+And you already know that the short-term gains are taxed as per the income tax slab and the long-term gains are taxed at 20% with adjustment for indexation.